-SMEs represent 99% of all enterprises in Europe 1, so the people working for them are crucial to our success in the global economy.
+According to the House of Commons, SMEs represent over 99% of all businesses in the UK 1, so the people working for them are crucial to our success in the global economy.
 We need to protect and support this immense economic contribution however we can… and providing staff benefits is a vital part of this support.

 And where salaries may not yet have benefited from changing economic conditions, enhancing benefits packages offers employers a less costly means to recruit, retain and reward the best staff.